11 Great Oral Storytelling Games for Adults

 More oral storytelling games for adults?

-Many games on the list above I found because somebody enjoyed them and told me about them.
-Some games on this list I discovered by asking The Dutch Storytelling Academy Network Group on Facebook.
+I found many games on the list above because somebody enjoyed them and told me about them.
+I discovered some games on this list by asking The Dutch Storytelling Academy Network Group on Facebook.
 Members shared their favorite storytelling games.

-I wish you a lot of fun with these storytelling games!
+I hope you have a lot of fun with these storytelling games!

 Photo credits: Alexa from Pixabay